andre tan pRppMPh4Zho unsplash 1

 Maintenance equipment

-Running a car wash business requires regular maintenance to keep the equipment in good condition.
-Here are some essential maintenance equipment items that can help you keep your car wash running smoothly:
+Maintenance equipment is an important part of any car wash business equipment list, necessary to clean, care for, and maintain vehicles, as part of the general car wash process.
+Here are some essential maintenance equipment items that help keep your car wash running smoothly:

 1. Pressure washers